Summer 2018 will be hot (hopefully), but these summer pop-ups are hotter.

 Open 5-11pm, Thursdays and Fridays, and 12-11pm on Saturdays and Sundays.
 Find it at Tobacco Quay, Pennington Street, St Katharine’s & Wapping, E1W 2SF – nearest station is Shadwell.

 Set in a world where a green revolution has seen nature take over, Lost Vegas is filled with high-rolling eco-warriors.
 As summer pop-ups go, it’s rather niche, but the overgrown slot machines, wedding chapel (with Elvis included), and boozy ice creams should make it worth your while.
+Read all about it here.

 Open 4-10pm, Monday to Friday, or 12-10pm on Saturdays and Sundays.
 Find it at 1 Curtain Road, EC2A 3JX – nearest station is Liverpool Street.

-8. Rooftop Film Club, Peckham (opens May 3)
+8. Rooftop Film Club, Peckham (open now)

 A full list of screenings and times can be found here.
 Find it at Bussey Building, 133 Rye Lane, SE15 4ST – nearest station is Peckham Rye.
 Please see Roof East and Queen of Hoxton entries for directions to the other locations.

-9. Fulham Beach Club (opens May 3)
+9. Fulham Beach Club (open now)

 You won’t need to schlep out to Gatwick to get yourself on a white sand beach this summer.
 Fulham Beach Club is bringing summer vibes to West London with cabanas, outdoor parties, sand sculptures, and even a bottomless beach brunch.
 Don’t skip on the frozen pina coladas!
 Read more about it here.